noviaayup/Image-Captioning-WebApp/README.md

 ## Installation

-Install all the dependencies mentioned in requiremnt.txt.
+Install all the dependencies mentioned in requirement.txt.
-Change the directory to the current folder on powershell.
+Change the directory to the current folder on powershell (Windows).

 ## Usage